All Products

 Description

-• By default, the binary logging feature is enabled.
-The value of the binlog_row_image parameter is set to full.
+• By default, the binary logging feature is enabled for an ApsaraDB RDS for MySQL instance.
+Make sure that the binlog_row_image parameter is set to full.
 Otherwise, error messages are returned during the precheck and the data migration task cannot be started.
-For more information about parameter configurations, see Modify instance parameters.
+For more information, see Modify instance parameters.

 Important